-Definition

-A multi-storey building is a:

-- building of six floors or more, taken from the lowest point of Fire Service access, or - a building in which a riser system has been fitted.

-When to use this procedure

-NZFS personnel will use this procedure when responding to fire incidents at multi-storey buildings.

-In addition, all or part of these procedures may be applied to any incident that the OIC Fire decides will benefit from the additional command and control and logistic functions.
-For example:

-- incidents where: - external firefighting is limited, or not possible - there is a significant distance between the fire and the nearest practicable external command point - underground structures - ships - large windowless compartmentalised warehouses.

-Note: If developed, local multi-storey procedures should be used in conjunction with this procedure.
+Definition A multi-storey building is a: building of six floors or more, taken from the lowest point of Fire Service access, or • a building in which a riser system has been fitted.
+When to use this procedure NZFS personnel will use this procedure when responding to fire incidents at multi-storey buildings.
+2 In addition, all or part of these procedures may be applied to any incident that the OIC Fire decides will benefit from the additional command and control and logistic functions.
+For example: e e e e e e e e e e e e e e e e e e e incidents where: external firefighting is limited, or not possible there is a significant distance between the fire and the nearest practicable external command point underground structures • ships $\boldsymbol{<}$ large windowless compartmentalised warehouses.
+E APPROACH Note : If developed, local multi-storey procedures should be used in conjunction with this procedure.

-Command and control

-For incidents at multi-storey buildings, command and control procedures are the same as those described in M1 SOP Command and control procedure, with the additional requirements described in this procedure.
+Command and control For incidents at multi-storey buildings, command and control procedures are the same as those described in M1 SOP Command and control procedure, with the additional requirements described in this procedure.